andrewsmith-secure/andrewsmith-secure/README.md

 - 🌱 I’m currently learning cloud provisioning
 - 💞️ I’m looking to collaborate on ways to keep our informtion safe.
 - 📫 I can be reached at andrewsmith.secure@gmail.com
-- ⚡ Fun fact: I am also an Electrcian and Artist by night.
+- ⚡ Fun fact: I am also an Artist🎤 and Electrcian by night.

 <!---
 andrewsmith-secure/andrewsmith-secure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.